wallarm/product-documentation/docs/latest/about-wallarm-waf/overview.md

-# How Wallarm WAF works
+# How Wallarm API Security works

-Wallarm is a DevOps-friendly Web Application Firewall (WAF) uniquely suited to protect your cloud applications and APIs.
+Wallarm API Security is uniquely suited to protect your cloud applications and APIs.

 Wallarm's hybrid architecture safeguards your resources by offering: